 Here’s why: The Hilton Honors American Express Surpass® Card is great for road trips.
 When you fill up, you’ll earn 6 points for every $1 you spend at U.S. gas stations.
 For overnight stays, find a Hilton hotel — you’ll earn 12 points per $1 spent on purchases there.

 Purchases outside of bonus categories earn 3 points per $1 spent.
 You can use the points you earn to help pay for future Hilton stays.
-This card has an annual fee: $0 introductory annual fee for the first year, then $150.
+This card has an annual fee: $150.
 So consider whether you’ll get enough value from the card before applying.

 Best for Costco members: Costco Anywhere Visa® Card by Citi